Grades 6 - 12, College, Adults

 NYC Independent Film Festival

-"Celling Your Soul has the potential to intimately connect with students viewers.
+"Celling Your Soul has the potential to intimately connect with student viewers.
 The students featured provide a level of peer to peer support for the viewers and open a dialogue about the harms of being so closely connected to a cell phone.
 Through personal stories and revelations the viewer is left with the very provocative question: 'What benefits could a technology cleanse introduce to my life?'"

 Tara Stamm, Dept of Sociology, Virginia Commonwealth University